 - 1 basil bunch or 1 1/2 teaspoons dried basil

 - 4 cups water + 4 chicken bouillon cubes OR 4 cups of chicken broth (you can add more water if you prefer more broth)

 - Pull apart rotisserie chicken into small pieces.

-- Pour in rest of ingredients, except the mushrooms, into pot.
+- Pour in rest of ingredients, except the mushrooms.